 First, locations (intersections, streets, public spaces) are identified by neighbors through a community engagement process.
-We then use art, design, and tactical urbanism and placemaking approaches learned through studying national and international best practices to test and implement projects making communities more livable.
+Then, we use art, design, and tactical urbanism and placemaking approaches learned through studying national and international best practices to test and implement projects aimed at making communities more livable.

-• Test and install lighter, quicker, cheaper infrastructure changes (bike lanes, painted streets, bump outs, roundabouts) to calm traffic and make walking and bike riding more comfortable, safer, and more aesthetically pleasing for recreational use and travel to and from work, school, shopping, etc. This work includes a collaborative Street Mural and Creative Crosswalks program.
+• Test and install lighter, quicker, cheaper infrastructure changes (e.g., bike lanes, painted streets, bump outs, roundabouts) to calm traffic and make walking and cycling more comfortable, safer, and aesthetically pleasing for recreational use and travel to and from work, school, shopping, and other activities.
+This project includes a collaborative Street Mural and Creative Crosswalks program.

-• Create, furnish, and program linger nodes where people spend time together in publicly accessible places (green spaces, bus stops, sidewalks, streets, alleys, etc.).
+• Create, furnish, and program linger nodes where people spend time together in publicly accessible places (e.g., green spaces, bus stops, sidewalks, streets, alleys).
 This work includes establishing an official Parklet program that helps businesses and other partners install creative seating areas in spaces used by parking.
 Some of this work may include more comfortable and aesthetically pleasing bus stops.

-A big part of our effort is to emphasize the difference between streets and roads.
+A big part of our effort for StreetSpark is to emphasize the difference between streets and roads.
 Streets should be designed and managed for human-scale uses in neighborhood areas where people live, shop, relax, and socialize.
 Roads are main arterial routes made for moving people from place to place in vehicles.
 We don’t have a problem with roads, or traffic moving smoothly through the city.
 But, in many areas, neighborhood streets are currently functioning like roads.
-And that leads to pockets of blight, isolated poverty, and disconnection from schools, parks, shopping, and our citywide bike and pedestrian trail system.
+As a result, this leads to pockets of blight, isolated poverty, and disconnect from schools, parks, shopping, and our citywide bike and pedestrian trail system.

-Pics from crosswalk and desire line path on the far eastside here.
+Photos from crosswalk and desire line path on the far East Side of Indianapolis here.